colinaut/alpinejs-plugin-simple-validate/README.md

 ## Directive x-required

 The x-required directive is used on a field if you want to toggle required depending on another field value or other variable.
-Note: basic Alpine allows toggling required with `:required="expression"`, which will work but x-required has an advantage is it immediately updates `valid` in formData when the express changes.
-Whereas changing the required attribute only updates formData on the blur/change event.

 * x-required="expression" — evaluates the expression as a boolean function to toggle required on the element
 * x-required:name="'value'" — this shorthand allows you to easily test if a another named field has a particular value set.
 If it does have the value than it sets required to true.

+*Note: basic Alpine allows toggling with `:required="expression"` and this will work.
+However, x-required has an advantage is it immediately updates `valid` in formData when the expression changes.
+Whereas changing the required attribute only updates formData on the blur/change event.*

 ## Magic function $validate